| "Even in the Colonies, You Don’t Give Flack to a Duke"

 as players bust out all around the room, in order to keep most tables full

+or close to full.
 You might get “high-carded” off a table if another gets shorthanded

 and all others are full, with none ready to break, or you might lose your starting